tobi-werner/TWApps.net/content/game/schattenspiel.md

 ## A Game of Puzzles and Shadows

 Lamps emit light, while blocks create shadows.
 It's a simple concept, but with endless possibilities.
 Manipulate the shadows by dragging and dropping lamps and blocks to create unique patterns and designs.
 Tap on a lamp to turn it on or off, and connect two lamps to create a larger light source.

 With over 140 levels to explore, you can challenge yourself to solve each perfectly with a given amount of moves.
 Each level is a masterpiece on its own, showcasing the creative potential of light and shadow.
 Whether you're a casual player or a seasoned puzzle-solver, this game offers a fun and engaging way to explore the art of manipulating light and shadow.

-{{<center>}}
+{{< center>}}

 {{< appstorebadge >}}

-{{</center>}}
+{{</ center>}}

 {{< youtube kFvjVxZM1sY >}}